cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 While the archetype describes the form of the model used to represent a facility, a variety of parameters are generally available to configure the specific behavior.
-For the example of a reactpr, the developer will probably allow the user to define the power level of the reactor, independent of the specific model chosen to represent the behavior of the model.
-Other common reactor paramters are fuel loading parameters such as cycle length and batch size.
+For the example of a reactor, the developer will probably allow the user to define the power level of the reactor, independent of the specific model chosen to represent the behavior of the model.
+Other common reactor parameters are fuel loading parameters such as cycle length and batch size.

 In |Cyclus|, when an archetype has been configured with a specific set of parameters, it is called a *prototype*.